cervand/cervand/README.md

 I'm Andres Cervantes, a Computer Engineering graduate from the University of California, Irvine.

 ## About Me 👨‍💻
+During my time at UC Irvine, I had some fantastic experiences that helped shape my skills and knowledge.
 I love diving into the anything tech related.
 I enjoy tinkering with computer hardware and software but my favorite topics are Machine Learning and app development!
-During my time at UC Irvine, I had some fantastic experiences that helped shape my skills and knowledge.

-## Skills & Interests 🏓
+## Skills 🔨
 I'm proficient in Python, C, Java.
 I have worked with Kotlin, CSS, HTML, SQL, RISC-V ISA, and Javascript and feel comfortable enough on my own, but would not say that I am proficient in it.
 Nonetheless, my current personal projects involve using these languages so I am always learning.
 My coursework at UC Irvine covered a wide range of topics, including computer networks, system software, object-oriented programming, data management, machine learning, computer architecture, and more.

+## Interests 🥤
 I love exploring the intersection of technology, problem-solving, and teamwork.
-My favorite topics are machine learning, app development, and cloud computing!
-Outside of programming, I love photography and cooking!
+You can always expect me to keep up with the latest technology-related trends.
+Right now I am currently really into the world of autonomy and computational photography.

+Outside of programming you can find me cooking, at the beach, or trying to improve my photography.

 ## Let's Connect! 🤝
 If you're interested in collaborating or have any questions, feel free to reach out!
 You can connect with me on LinkedIn or on email!